Notes on Getting the Hell Out of Dodge: Oh, Hey, Bali! Nice to See You Again!

 Here’s to sanity, and the path toward it.
 Also, here’s to the first post on any of my blogs that I’ve managed to squeeze past my writer’s block since before the new year.

-12 thoughts on “Notes on Getting the Hell Out of Dodge: Oh, Hey, Bali!
+12 responses to “Notes on Getting the Hell Out of Dodge: Oh, Hey, Bali!
 Nice to See You Again!”

 Good to know you’ve reached the fresh air fresh sun island… without being stuck in transit at a remote airport after your plane has been hijacked for a stopover in _____ by so far unknown _______ activists trying to force the corrupt regime of _____ to free their fellow martyr _____ who’s been jailed for ______ recently (insert choice of city, relegion/movement, country, dude, accusion).
 Somehow I’d suspected something like this but, as it seems now, you just get quite smoothly from A to C via B which is kind of a relief.